Sensory systems in fish: Vision

-Hearing, vibration, and the lateral line
+Hearing, motion, and pressure

 Hearing is an important sensory system for most species of fish.
 For example, in the family Batrachoididae, males use their swim bladders to make advertisement calls which females use to localize males.
-Hearing threshold and the ability to localize sound sources are reduced underwater, in which the speed of sound is faster than in air.
+Hearing threshold and the ability to localize sound sources are reduced underwater, in which sound travels faster than in air.
 Underwater hearing is by bone conduction, and localization of sound appears to depend on differences in amplitude detected by bone conduction.
 As such, aquatic animals such as fish have a more specialized hearing apparatus that is effective underwater.